HomeChecklists › Social Impact

 Mortality of Independent Restaurants in Latin America: A Checklist of Verifiable Indicators

-The mortality of independent restaurants in Latin America and the Caribbean is not a random market phenomenon: it is a measurable problem of information asymmetry between the gastronomic SME and the financial system.
-62% of closures occur before 24 months of operation, and in 71% of those cases at least one detectable financial signal existed 90 days before closure, according to SATE Institute's tracking of independent restaurant cost structures.
-This checklist organizes 12 verifiable indicators — territorial prefeasibility, cost structure stress-testing, and operational data scoring — that development banks, guarantee funds, and local economic development agencies can require as a condition of credit eligibility.
-The systemic mistake in 2026 is not the lack of capital: it is financing without demanding prior evidence of financial maturity.
+An independent restaurant closing in Latin America isn't market bad luck.
+It's an information asymmetry between the gastronomic SME and the financial system, and it can be measured.
+62% of closures happen before 24 months of operation; in 71% of those cases, a detectable financial signal existed 90 days out, according to SATE Institute's tracking of independent restaurant cost structures.
+This checklist organizes 12 verifiable indicators (territorial prefeasibility, cost structure stress-testing, and operational data scoring) that development banks, guarantee funds, and local economic development agencies can require as a condition of credit eligibility.
+And the systemic mistake in 2026 isn't the lack of capital.
+It's financing before demanding evidence of financial maturity.

-Local economic development literature treats high turnover among independent restaurants as an unavoidable sunk cost of the sector, when in fact it is an indicator of systemic entropy: the absence of structured information on costs, territorial demand, and cash flow prevents the financial system from distinguishing a viable gastronomic SME from an insolvent one from the outset.
-The Technical Business Intelligence Model (MTIE) documents that, in a regional sample of more than 8,400 business units, 58% of restaurants that closed within their first 24 months never ran a territorial prefeasibility test before signing the lease.
+Local economic development literature tends to treat high turnover among independent restaurants as a sunk cost, almost a toll the sector pays.
+That's the wrong read: what's actually happening is systemic entropy.
+Without structured data on costs, territorial demand, and cash flow, the financial system simply cannot tell a viable gastronomic SME from one that was insolvent from day one.
+The Technical Business Intelligence Model (MTIE) put a number on it, from a regional sample of more than 8,400 business units: 58% of restaurants that closed within their first 24 months never ran a territorial prefeasibility test before signing the lease.

-This checklist does not replace traditional financial due diligence: it complements it with operational indicators that development agencies and commercial banks with MSME portfolios can verify in the field, without relying exclusively on audited financial statements, which are nonexistent or informal in 68% of independent restaurants during their first year.
+This checklist doesn't replace traditional financial due diligence.
+It complements it with operational indicators that development agencies and commercial banks with MSME portfolios can verify directly in the field, without leaning on audited financial statements that, for 68% of independent restaurants in the region, simply don't exist or stay informal through year one.

 Side-by-side comparison